theYeeti/pact-lang.org/docs/beginner/hello-world-with-pact.md

 Congratulations on completing this tutorial!

 Throughout this tutorial you built, deployed, and ran functions on your Hello World smart contract with Pact.
 You’re now prepared to play around and try anything you’d like.
 You can create and define new keysets, change the parameters, or add anything that comes to mind.

 If you get lost, you can always go back to the module explorer to reload the original code.
 You can also visit the documentation using the link on the top right of the screen.
 Here you'll find more information about terminology, syntax, and other important ideas.
 If you’re up for it, you can also load in different modules using the explorer to see how a different program looks.

-That’s it for this tutorial.
-Hopefully, you’re now more familiar with Pact, the online environment, and a few of the key ideas behind the language.

-Throughout the series, I’ll dive into a lot more detail on these concepts.
-Using these ideas, you'll learn to start building many more exciting and complex applications using Pact.